 The United States is the oldest continuous democracy in the world, and a model and inspiration for other nations seeking to build democratic institutions.
 One of the core pillars of American liberty is a free press.
 Pew conducts opinion surveys that track public attitudes toward the press and politics.
 At the same time, Pew issues major reports that examine long-term trends in the political values of Americans, as well as their views on policy issues and priorities, political knowledge, and news interest.

-The post Majority of Americans continue to favor moving away from Electoral College appeared first on Pew Research Center.
+The post Nearly three-quarters of Americans say it would be ‘too risky’ to give presidents more power appeared first on Pew Research Center.

 The share of the public that supports authoritarian systems ranges from 85% in India to 8% in Sweden.

 The post Who likes authoritarianism, and how do they want to change their government? appeared first on Pew Research Center.